GuidesWikiHow To Choose The Right Graphics Card For Your PC

 • Clock Speeds: Let’s first discuss clock speeds, which can significantly impact performance.
 Responsible for determining the rate at which the GPU processor effectively executes tasks, clock speeds undeniably contribute quite a bit to the overall performance of your GPU[9].
 Different cards are clocked at different rates; however, it is worth mentioning that changes in the clock speeds can be noticed among variants of the same graphics card.

 • VRAM: Higher video memory, or VRAM, gives your card enough memory capacity to process more elevated levels of detail[10].
 Modern GPUs are equipped with video memory ranging from 4 to 16GB, with some higher-tier GPUs even going beyond that[11].
 While 4GB might have served the sweet spot a couple of years ago, newer games have become far more demanding, requiring at least 6GB of video memory to operate at reasonable frame rates.
 Furthermore, if you wish to crank up your resolution and texture detail, 8 to 12GB of VRAM is recommended.
-Of course, going higher than that is going to be beneficial in the long run as long as you have the budget to do so.

 • Memory Frequencies & Bandwidth: Unlike VRAM itself, memory frequencies and bandwidth might not be as important to consider; however, a card with an increased bandwidth is bound to achieve better results.

-• TFLOPS: What’s important to note is that clock speeds, and memory frequencies are not the only factor responsible for boosting your card’s performance.
+• TFLOPS: What’s important to note is that clock speeds and memory frequencies are not the only factor responsible for boosting your card’s performance.
 You should also look out for TFLOPS or TeraFlops, which accurately represent a card’s theoretical performance[12].
 Easily calculated using a simple formula, TFLOPs help gives users an idea of how well a graphics card should perform relative to other similarly priced options.

 • Cuda Cores: Similarly, Cuda cores and streaming processors can also show you how well your GPU should perform[13]; however, they might not be the most accurate measure of graphics card performance.